MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/obtain-certificate-windows-server-and-operations-manager.md

 1. Log on to the target computer.
 2. Open an Administrator Command Prompt or PowerShell window and navigate to the *MOMCertImport.exe* utility folder.
 3. Run the *MomCertImport.exe* utility
-      1. In CMD: *MOMCertImport.exe*
+      1. In CMD: `MOMCertImport.exe`
-      1. In PowerShell: *.\MOMCertImport.exe*
+      1. In PowerShell: `.\MOMCertImport.exe`
 4. A GUI Window appears to **Select a Certificate**
       1. You can see a list of certificates, if you do not immediately see a list, select **More choices**.
 5. From the list, select the new certificate for the machine
-      1. Select **You can verify the certificate by selecting** to view the certificate properties.
+      1. You can verify the certificate by selecting it.
+Once selected you can view the certificate properties.
 6. Select **OK**
-7. If successful, console displays the below message:
+7. If successful, a pop-up will display the following message:

       `Successfully installed the certificate.
 Please check Operations Manager log in eventviewer to check channel connectivity.`